 Planting new trees and replacement trees reflects well on Sisters and creates a positive public perception.
 Planting a new generation of trees is an essential element of this plan.
 Choosing the right tree for the right place is an important consideration when planting, especially with street trees.
 It is important to remember that planting a large tree can deliver as much as eight times the value of a small growing tree or a medium stature tree.
-On Sisters streets and in parks, it is important to understand the site, how the tree will be maintained, and then select the right tree.
+On Sisters streets and in parks, it is important to understand the site, how the tree will be maintained and then select the right tree.
+The public should be continuously aware of the availability of the Preferred Tree Planting List.
 The following are considerations for choosing trees at specific locations (Clark and Matheny, 2008):

 - Available growing space-above ground (horizontal and vertical), below ground (soil volume), and ground level (distance to pavement)

 - Light-daily and seasonal

 - Wind-daily and seasonal

-- Soil-structure and texture, drainage, pH, chemistry - Surface cover-turf, mulch, herbaceous or woody plants - Irrigation-quality and quantity - Management-pest control - Use-litter, canopy (above street) - Proximity to structures to maintain adequate defensible space
+- Soil-structure and texture, drainage, pH, chemistry

+- Surface cover-turf, mulch, herbaceous or woody plants

+- Irrigation-quality and quantity

+- Management-pest control

+- Use-litter, canopy (above street)

+- Proximity to structures to maintain adequate defensible space